My Battle With Bipolar

 It's taken me a while to get here.
 I'm not even 100% sure that I AM here yet, but I'm going to go ahead and be here anyway in hopes that this might speak to someone and help them get through this.

-What I CAN tell you is that for years I have been managing my bipolar disorder without the help of medications or therapy of any kind.
+What I CAN tell you is that for years I have been managing my bipolar disorder without the help of medication of any kind.
 But it's not all roses.

 One of my biggest issues is that I don't really acknowledge it.
-I don't talk about it with anyone.
+I don't talk about it with anyone (other than my angel of a therapist).
 And I never use it as a rationalization for why I may act so bonkers some days.
 I never want it to be an excuse for my shitty behavior.
-I'd rather just apologize and hope that the person forgives me.
+I'd rather just apologize for my behavior and hope that the person forgives me.

 So I continue to practice MANAGING.
 Notice I'm not telling you that I've mastered it.
 This isn't a story of how I have won over bipolar disorder without the use of medications.
 I don't think I'll EVER be able to say that.
 The truth is that it is a disease, a chemical imbalance in the brain, and it doesn't just GO AWAY or STOP or SELF-SATISFY, even if you pretend it doesn't exist.